DRIVING CHANGE IN JAPAN THROUGH CONSTRUCTIVE ENGAGEMENT SINCE 2012.

 Kenji holds an MBA in Finance and Strategy from Simon Graduate School, University of Rochester, NY.

-Paola is a Managing Partner at GO Investment Partners LLP (GO).
+Paola is an Executive Partner at GO Investment Partners LLP (GO).
 Between 2006 and 2016 Paola led the development and implementation of the engagement process with portfolio companies within the former GO European Focus Fund.

 Previously, she was with Hermes European Focus Fund, where she was responsible for engaging with European public companies.
 Prior to Hermes, Paola spent 13 years in the investment banking division of Deutsche Bank, latterly as Managing Director.
 Between 1985 and 1989, Paola was with KPMG where she provided accounting support and services for M&A related work.